 - List-building tools help you streamline the process of capturing, welcoming, and nurturing inbound leads through automation;

-- You can see your list growing on a single dashboard using analytics and reports, which can help you identify winning tactics and optimize your existing efforts;
+- You can see your list growing on a single dashboard using analytics and reports, which can help you identify winning list building strategies and optimize your existing efforts;

 - Such tools also help you to personalize your campaign by segmenting your email list based on behavior and/or online activity.
 This helps you boost relevance and increase engagement.